zapupenec/diary_app/README.md

 ## Install for development
 Developed using Node.js v20.4.0.

-To work with the API, you need your secret key.
+To work with the API you need a secret key.
 Register at [unsplash.com](https://unsplash.com) and generate your key.

 Clone the repository locally.
 ```